FG's initiatives on non-oil exports failing

 “The incoming government should make some strategic reforms for NOE development”, said Sylvester Anaba, Team Lead, Research.
 Elaborating, He said: “The new government should develop agricultural various value chains, especially incorporating the agro-processing industry.

-“The issue of infrastructure deficit should be addressed, good road networks, ports systems, storage facilities, and improved electricity supply will boost NOE.
-Export processing zone reforms will greatly improve non-oil exports.”
+“The issue of infrastructure deficit should be addressed, good roads networks, ports systems, storage facilities, and improved electricity supply will boost NOE.
+Export processing zones reforms will greatly improve non-oil exports.”

 Disclaimer